raspberrypilearning/networking-lessons/README.md

 ###KS2:

--understand computer networks including the internet
+- Understand computer networks including the internet

 ###KS3:

-- understand the hardware and software components that make up computer systems, and how they communicate with one another and with other systems
+- Understand the hardware and software components that make up computer systems, and how they communicate with one another and with other systems.

 The lessons use the Python programming language and therefore also address several programming aspects of the programme of study.